captainanderz/Mirrors-Edge-Catalyst-SpeedOMeter/README.md

 # Mirrors Edge:Catalyst SpeedOMeter

-A simple SpeedOMeter for Mirrors Edge Catalyst
+A simple SpeedOMeter for Mirrors Edge Catalyst (by Captainanderz and Aryetis)

 **Windows might declare this program a virus (which it is not...) simply because we're using "user32.dll" and "kernel32.dll"**
 **Trust issues ?
 Might as well check this virustotal page result =>**